Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Wv_kjBAmLAY.md

 ### Transcript

-> mmos that i played quite a while can we make satisfactory mobile mode we're not going to do it holy maybe someone else can try i doubt that's going to work uh your creeps can be a lizard dog guys that's pretty funny
+> mmos that i played quite a while can we make satisfactory mobile mode we're not going to do it holy maybe someone else can try i doubt that's going to work, your creeps can be a lizard dog guys that's pretty funny